Note: This issue is evolving. We will update this post as news comes out. This post was updated on March 3, 2021.

 Do the COVID-19 vaccines contain PEG?

 Both the Pfizer/BioNTech and Moderna vaccines contain polyethylene glycol (PEG), a compound that helps the vaccine access cells.
 Allergic reactions to PEG are considered rare.
-The American College of Allergy, Asthma & Immunology (ACAAI) recommends that people with a known history of severe allergic reactions to PEG should not receive the vaccine.
+People with a history of severe allergic reactions to PEG should not receive either of these vaccines.

 Are other COVID-19 vaccines available?